 Handling Low Visibility

-- Keep windshield clean: Improves clarity
+- Keep windshield clean: Improves clarity.

-- Use defogger: Prevents fog buildup inside
+- Use defogger: Prevents fog buildup inside.

-- Focus on road lines: Helps maintain direction
+- Focus on road lines: Helps maintain direction.

 These habits are useful during driving in dark and rain.